 - Performance payments and feed-in tariffs are kinda the same thing and kinda not.
 In this case, the state or a utility company is paying you directly for each kilowatt-hour of juice your panels pump out.
 Performance payments are paid on top of your bill savings, and feed-in tariffs are paid instead of your bill savings.
 That means a feed-in tariff price can be set lower than the cost of electricity from the utility, but the good ones—like in Rhode Island—are more like triple retail.

-- Rebates don’t really make an appearance on our list of the top 5 state incentives, because they’ve mostly gotten so small that none rises to the, well… “top.”
+- Rebates for home solar systems don’t really make an appearance on our list of the top 5 state incentives, because they’ve mostly gotten so small that none rises to the, well… “top.”
 States that are serious about solar have SREC markets, and rebates are mostly around one or two thousand dollars on a 5-kW system.

 And now, the top five states!